EdDataScienceEES/tutorial-eveboswood/index.md

 # Summary for Model 3
 summary(mod_3)
 ```
 A longer output again!
-This time we have values for the intercept and gradient of each countries line!
-That is not surprising given what we know about Model 3, and from what we can interpret from Figure 3.
-Each country now has its own line with its own intercept and gradient, showing the starting point and the change over time for each countries meat consumption, compared to Australia.
-The values for intercepts are the same as our Model 2, but now there are also values for gradient.
-Remember these are log values and can be changed to a more easily interpretable straight line on a log scale by using 'exp()'.
+This time, we have log-values for both the intercept and gradient (slope) of each country's line.
+This is not surprising given the structure of Model 3, as it accounts for the intercept and rate of change (gradient) for each country compared to Australia.
+Each country now has its own line with its own intercept and gradient, showing the starting point and the change over time for meat consumption.
+The intercepts are similar to those in Model 2, but now we also have the gradients (slopes).
+Remember, these values are on the log scale and can be converted to a more interpretable scale using exp().
+The interaction between scaled_time and LOCATION allows for different slopes for each country, though some of these slopes are not statistically significant.

 #### Model 4
-Now, our first summary of a model with a random effect!
-Do you remember what we were technically saying when we made something a random effect?
-We are telling the model that 'There will be variation due to this (in this case LOCATION) but we don't want to know how it effects the model.
-So any guesses on what it will do to the output?
-Longer or shorter?
+Now, we have our first model with a random effect and our first Generalised Linear Mixed Model!
+When we add something as a random effect, we're telling the model that there will be variation due to this factor (in this case, LOCATION), but we don't need to know the exact effect of each level.
+So what will this do to the output?
 ```html
 # Summary for Model 4
 summary(mod_4)
 ```
-Shorter!
-Actually just the same length as Model 1.
-This is because we don't want to know the intercept of each country, we just want the model to know that there will differences due to this.
+It makes it shorter!
+Actually, just the same length as Model 1.
+This is because we're not estimating the intercept for each country individually.
+Instead, the model accounts for differences between countries in a more general way by including a random effect for LOCATION.
+The model knows there will be variation in the intercept due to LOCATION, but it doesn't give us individual country intercepts.

 #### Model 5
 Back to bigger (and better?) models.
 Now we have fixed and random effects!